ClickHouse/ClickHouse/docs/en/development/style.md

 **3.** You can install a library that isn't in the packages, if the packages don't have what you need or have an outdated version or the wrong type of compilation.

-**4.** If the library is small and doesn't have its own complex build system, put the source files in the contrib folder.
+**4.** If the library is small and doesn't have its own complex build system, put the source files in the `contrib` folder.

-**5.** Preference is always given to libraries that are  already used.
+**5.** Preference is always given to libraries that are already in use.

 ## General Recommendations